chasespengler/MCO_flight_predictions/README.md

 #### UpdatedTFTrees

-This is the most up do date prediction model using supported TensorFlow modules.
+This is the most up to date prediction model using supported TensorFlow modules.
+This contains models built using the GradientBoostedTreesModel.